bitdevsla/bitdevsla.org/content/2020-05-21-socratic-seminar-10.md

 Join us for another Socratic Seminar via [Google Hangouts](https://meet.google.com/fuj-dgbq-cqw)!
-This month we have Alekos Filini who is the main developer behind the [Magical Bitcoin](https://magicalbitcoin.org/) project and also a contributor to other notable bitcoin projects such [Elements](https://github.com/ElementsProject) and the [LNP/BP](https://github.com/LNP-BP) standard library.
+This month we have Alekos Filini who is the main developer behind the [Magical Bitcoin](https://magicalbitcoin.org/) project and also a contributor to other notable bitcoin projects such as [Elements](https://github.com/ElementsProject) and the [LNP/BP](https://github.com/LNP-BP) standard library.
 The [Magical Bitcoin](https://github.com/MagicalBitcoin) project aims to build a collection of tools and libraries that are designed to be a solid foundation for Bitcoin wallets, along with a fully working reference implementation wallet.